-- Grave concerns about the suitability of the hamlet for this kind of development and its effect on heritage and biodiversity.
-Requests 'call in' to Committee. - The development goes against the principle of sustainable development given the absence of any facilities or public transport links. - The development would generate at least 14 additional vehicles travelling through the village.
-It already poses dangers and these will be exacerbated. - Such a development would affect the character of the hamlet and destroy its uniqueness as the last hamlet in Charnwood.
+Ward Councillor and Parish Council Response Cllr Anne Gray Concerns about the suitability of the hamlet for this kind of development and its effect on heritage and biodiversity.
+Requests 'call in' to Committee.
+The development goes against the principle of sustainable development given the absence of any facilities or transport links.
+The development would generate at least 14 additional vehicles travelling through the village.
+Main Street already poses dangers and these will be exacerbated.

-- A grouping of properties in this way will mean that Woodthorpe is no longer a linear settlement. - Impact on privacy and the blocking of light to the adjacent property. - The Charnwood Local Plan states that remaining small villages and hamlets are not appropriate locations for development; at least one other application has been turned down in the last few years.
+- Such a development would affect the character of the hamlet and destroy its uniqueness as the last hamlet in Charnwood. - A grouping of properties in this way will mean that Woodthorpe is no longer a linear settlement. - The Charnwood Local Plan states that remaining small villages and hamlets are not appropriate locations for development; at least one other application has been turned down in the last few years.